-Feinstein suggested that the security issue should be postponed.
+Feinstein suggested postponing the security issue.
 McCarthy then reiterated his support for three-pronged talks on DACA, border security, and chain migration.

 “Do you really think there can be agreement on those three difficult subjects . . . in time to get DACA passed and effective?”
-Feinstein asked McCarthy doubtfully.
+Feinstein asked McCarthy.

 “Yes,” said McCarthy.
 “Us getting to the room?
 I haven’t seen us be this close at having this discussion in quite a few years. . . .
-I believe we can get there, and we can just keep working each day on this.”
+I believe we can get there.”

 Feinstein didn’t press the issue further.
-Later in the meeting, Trump clarified that he did not support a DACA-only bill and would require a border wall but was flexible on other issues.
-Throughout the meeting, Trump also added a fourth issue to the discussion, repeatedly arguing that the current random “Green Card lottery” for legal immigration to the United States should be replaced with a merit-based system that prioritizes in-demand workers.
+During the meeting, Trump also added a fourth issue to the discussion, repeatedly arguing that the random “Green Card lottery” for legal immigration to the United States should be replaced with a merit-based system that prioritized in-demand workers.

 When Trump finally dismissed the media after an hour, he had met his goal of appearing presidential, rational, and focused.
 “He was in command of the meeting while inviting input,” wrote Baker in the Times.
 “He did not berate anyone.
 He did not call anyone derogatory nicknames.
 He signaled that he was open to compromise.”

 Trump reportedly continued in that collaborative vein after the doors closed.
-“It was more constructive than I believed it was going to be,” Democratic senator Michael Bennet told the Times after the meeting.
 The collegial tone left many of the lawmakers feeling upbeat.
 “There’s a path forward,” Republican senator John Thune told reporters.
 “Everybody wants, eventually, to get to yes.”
-But some conservatives were alarmed by Trump’s expressed flexibility.
-“We were freaked out,” immigration hardliner Mark Krikorian, the head of the Center for Immigration Studies, told the Washington Post.

-Durbin called Trump around 10:15 that morning to brief him on the deal, the Post reports.
-According to White House officials and congressional aides, Trump expressed pleasure, praised Durbin’s efforts, and invited him and Graham to visit him at noon.
-“It’s all peachy,” Flake told reporters, Vox reports.
+Durbin called Trump that morning to brief him on the deal, the Washington Post reports.
+Trump reportedly praised Durbin’s efforts and invited him and Graham to visit him at noon.
+“It’s all peachy,” Flake told reporters, according to Vox.

-When Durbin and Graham arrived at the Oval Office to brief Trump on their proposal, they were surprised to find immigration hard-liners from the Senate—Republicans McCarthy, Tom Cotton, David Perdue, and Bob Goodlatte—also in attendance.
-The White House summoned the conservatives to the White House at the last minute, according to the Post, because Stephen Miller, Trump’s chief immigration adviser, was concerned that Durbin and Graham would try to “trick” Trump into signing a bill that would antagonize his political base.
-In addition, White House Chief of Staff John Kelly cautioned Trump before the meeting that the proposal would probably harm his agenda.
+When Durbin and Graham arrived at the Oval Office, they were surprised to find immigration hard-liners from the Senate—Republicans McCarthy, Tom Cotton, David Perdue, and Bob Goodlatte—also in attendance.
+The White House summoned the conservatives at the last minute, according to the Post, because Stephen Miller, Trump’s chief immigration adviser, and White House Chief of Staff John Kelly objected to the bipartisan agreement.

-Trump’s mood had darkened considerably since his phone call with Durbin.
-He rejected Durbin and Graham’s deal, saying it didn’t include enough money for his desired border wall.
-And in a discussion of merit-based immigration, the president asked why the nation needed more Haitians, insulted African countries using vulgar language, and suggested that immigrants from countries such as Norway should be admitted instead, according to the Post.
+Trump’s mood had darkened since his phone call with Durbin.
+He rejected Durbin and Graham’s deal, saying it didn’t include enough money for a border wall.
+And in a discussion of merit-based immigration, the president insulted African countries using vulgar language and suggested that immigrants from countries such as Norway should be admitted instead, according to the Post.

-Trump’s rejection of the deal and the report that he’d used vulgar, racially charged language left negotiations to protect the Dreamers in tatters.
-(Durbin and Graham confirmed the Post’s reporting; Trump tweeted that his language had been “tough” but not as reported, and Perdue and Cotton accused Durbin of misrepresenting the president.)
-The Gang of 6 continued to negotiate and lobby for its deal in the Senate, but it and other immigration proposals failed to gain traction.
+Trump’s rejection of the bipartisan agreement and his insults of African nations left negotiations to protect the Dreamers in tatters.
+The Gang of 6 continued to negotiate and lobby for its bipartisan agreement in the Senate, but it and other immigration proposals failed to gain traction.

 - Negotiate the scope of talks.
-Generally in negotiation, the more issues on the table, the more opportunities there are to create value through tradeoffs.
+In negotiation, the more issues on the table, the more opportunities there typically are to create value through tradeoffs.
 But when you’re negotiating controversial issues on a tight deadline, you may need to narrow the scope to ensure agreement, especially when trust is low.
 Look for the sweet spot between complexity and simplicity.